SheriKarasick/Pewlett-Hackard-Analysis2/README.md

 04/28/2020

 ## Summary
 Pewlett-Hackard (PH), a large business extant for over 100 years boasts a robust workforce of nearly a quarter of a million employees.
-As a comprehensive employer, exemplary employee retention rates are justified by employee data length.
+As a comprehensive employer, employee retention rates show a large number of professionals who commit to the company for the duration of their professional career.
 Employees buck trends toward regular, frequent career transitions and appear to seek opportunities to grow within PH, a trait that distinguishes the culture and environment of the company over time.

 This analysis was prompted by a recognition that PH underwent a period of significant growth as the baby-boomer generation entered the workforce.
 Obviously, a period of rapid growth is a welcomed boon, but nearly three decades later it is anticipated that the same group of individuals who were hired and retained with PH for their career will be looking toward retirement in the imminent future.

-To cultivate a better understanding of how this retirement event will influence the work environment and culture, multiple lines of inquiry are being investigated, utilizing the employment data available to this consulting firm.
+To cultivate a better understanding of how this retirement event will influence the work environment and culture, multiple lines of inquiry are being investigated, utilizing human resources data available to this consulting firm.
 These questions include:

-* How will each department differentially be impacted by the exodus of so many employees in such a short period of time?
+* How will each job position (employment title) and department differentially be impacted by the exodus of so many employees in such a short period of time?
 * How can the deep institutional knowledge that is held by the exiting work population able to be retained and built upon to ensure long-term success?
 * And lastly, this firm would like to explore if this significant change in staffing and leadership provides an opportunity to address a concern addressing many 21st century organizations: are we appropriately nurturing diversity in our workforce and leadership roles?
 If not, how can we leverage this to diversify our cognitive and social strengths to benefit the overall corporate health and capacity?